-49. Pennsylvania courts routinely find that persons with special interests implicated in an action could have joined as original parties.
+- 45. Pennsylvania courts routinely find that persons with special interests implicated in an action could have joined as original parties.
 Appeal of Denny Bldg.
 Corp., 127 A.2d 724 (Pa.
-1956) (finding that intervention is appropriate when parties

-- "have an obvious special interest apart from that of the general public which would certainly have justified their joining as original parties in the action"). - 50.
+1956) (finding that intervention is appropriate when parties "have an obvious special interest apart from that of the general public which would certainly have justified their joining as original parties in the action"). - 46.
 As is shown above, the House Leaders have a special interest in this action.
 See Harrington v.
 Philadelphia City Employees Federal Credit Union, 364 A.2d 435, 441 (Pa.
 Super.
 Ct.
-1976) (holding that candidates "could have been an original party or could have been joined in the action . . . [because they] had interests which would be drastically affected by the outcome of the equity action"). - 51.
-As such, the House Leaders could have joined as original parties in this action, and, in fact, have been named as original respondents in numerous cases seeking to alter laws, including those relating to elections, that the General Assembly passed. - 52.
-For example, in both League of Women Voters v.
+1976) (holding that candidates "could have been an original party or could have been joined in the action . . . [because they] had interests which would be drastically affected by the outcome of the equity action"). - 47.
+As such, the House Leaders could have joined as original parties in this action, and, in fact, have been named as original respondents in numerous cases seeking to alter laws, including those relating to elections, that the General Assembly passed.

+- 48. For example, in both League of Women Voters v.
 Commonwealth and Adams Jones v.
 Boockvar, then-Speaker Mike Turzai was named as an original respondent.
 178 A.3d 737 (Pa.
 2018); No. 717 MD 2018.
 League of Women Voters questioned the constitutionality of and sought to change a redistricting plan passed by the General Assembly, and the Adams Jones case questioned the constitutionality of and sought to change election laws passed by the General Assembly.
-Id. - 53.
+Id. - 49.
 Erfer v.
 Commonwealth is another case wherein one of Speaker Cutler's predecessors, Matthew J. Ryan as Speaker of the Pennsylvania House, was named as an original respondent in a case questioning the constitutionality of and seeking to change a federal congressional district map.
 568 Pa.
 128 (Pa.
-2002).

-- 54. The House Leaders could have been joined as original parties in this action, and, as these cases show, typically are joined.
-The instant action seeks to change and suspend existing election laws relating to absentee ballot deadlines, usurping the exclusive domain of the Legislature. - 55.
-If granted, the relief sought will directly affect the House Leaders' interest as legislators.
-Therefore, House Leaders must be allowed to intervene here as a matter of right.
+2002). - 50.
+The House Leaders could have been joined as original parties in this action, and, as these cases show, typically are joined.
+The instant action implicates the statutory interpretation of election laws duly considered and passed by the House Leaders, and could ultimately change and suspend these elections laws. - 51.
+The issues to be decided directly affect the House Leaders' interest to act as legislators.
+Therefore, House Leaders must be allowed to intervene as a matter of right.